 The Plastic Waste Problem is a Cultural Problem

-While these “extravagant” Christmas numbers are expected, even without any particular celebratory occasion Hongkongers are lavish spenders in general.
-According to a study in 2017, Hong Kong consumerism and spending habits are among the unhealthiest in the world.
-Even though the pandemic has led to a slight drop in consumption in Hong Kong, the city has already “resiliently” bounced back, as Hongkongers have also turned to online retail.
-As executive director of the Hong Kong-APEC Trade Policy Study Group David Dodwell rightly points out, Hongkongers are without exaggeration deserving of the label “shopaholics”.
+While these “extravagant” Christmas numbers are expected, Hongkongers are known to be lavish spenders all year round.
+According to a 2017 study, Hong Kong consumerism and spending habits are among the unhealthiest in the world.
+Even though the pandemic has led to a slight drop in consumption, the city has already “resiliently” bounced back, as people have also turned to online retail.
+As David Dodwell, executive director of the Hong Kong-APEC Trade Policy Study Group, rightly points out, Hongkongers are without exaggeration deserving of the label “shopaholics”.

-For this reason, Hongkongers have also been big wasters.
+And with excessive consumption comes excessive waste.
 It is therefore no surprise that Hong Kong’s landfills grow so rapidly.
-According to the Environmental Protection Department, more than 10 thousand tonnes of waste are dumped every day, which equates to around 1.5 kg per person.
-Of which, around 20% is plastic waste, and a huge proportion is unrecyclable.
-Because of the pandemic, these figures have continued to grow at exponential rates, as citizens have increasingly relied on food takeaway options, which often involve using plastic boxes and cutlery.
+According to the Environmental Protection Department, more than 10 thousand tonnes of waste are dumped every day.
+That’s the equivalent of about 1.5 kg per person; and 21% of this waste is plastic, a huge proportion of which is not recyclable.
+Even before the coronavirus pandemic, Hongkongers threw away about 3.9 billion disposable food and drink containers every year.
+In 2020, these figures have continued to grow at exponential rates, as people have increasingly relied on food takeaway options, which often involve using plastic boxes and cutlery.
 Hong Kong’s move toward online retail also worsens the problem, as products purchased online are often over-packaged in plastic.

 The Dangers of Hong Kong Consumerism

 Humans can also be affected, even if they are nowhere near locations with concentrated amounts of plastic waste.
-Exposure to the gases released from plastics can cause respiratory problems such as asthma, as a study in Hong Kong finds.
-In daily life, when the plastic containers we use are exposed to high temperatures (such as during Hong Kong’s increasingly hot summers), particles can leach into our foods and drinks; if they enter our body, they can be very damaging.
+Exposure to the gases released from plastics can cause respiratory problems such as asthma, as a study on Hong Kong found.
+Moreover, when plastic containers are exposed to high temperatures (such as during Hong Kong’s hot summers), particles can leach into our foods and drinks; if they enter our body, they can be very damaging.
 Consequences range from hormonal disruption to developmental delays and even cancer.

 But if the environmental and physical health arguments against irresponsible and wasteful consumption aren’t enough, consider the mental health arguments.
 As many studies have found, materialistic tendencies are significantly linked to decreased life satisfaction, happiness and quality of relationships.
 While gifts can certainly make us and our loved ones happier, an unhealthy focus on possessions can distract us from the meaningfulness of personal relationships.
 In wanting more, we can never be satisfied with what we already have.
 This has been found to lead to depression, anxiety and other mental health problems.